jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 A shuffling region is defined in a non-overlapping, 0-based `BED` file.
 The goal is to create a subset of labeled examples which are representative of the whole genome, yet small enough to be shuffled within the memory of a single compute node.
 After defining the shuffling regions, labeled and shuffled examples are created by running parallel SLURM jobs.
 In our testing with bovine genomes, constraining each region to produce ~200,000 labeled examples works well.

 In our experience, numerous small jobs running quickly minimizes wall time between phases.
-We also priorize a large number of regions, as this further increases the randomness during the final `re_shuffle` processes where TrioTrain randomizes the order the model is given these regions.
+We also priorize a large number of regions, as this further increases the randomness during the final `re_shuffle` processes that randomizes the order regions are given to the model.

 ??? example "Example | Computing Power"
     Given ~370G mem across 40 cores, DeepVariant will shuffle each region's examples in around 6 minutes, which can be submitted in parallel to reduce wall time.